gdezhov/github-test/README.md

 # github-test
-This repository is to test now to properly set Repository
+This repository is to test how to properly set Repository